Timeline Guide

 What causes the delay

-Service charges are usually billed by the managing agent in two halves per year, and arrears can accumulate quickly through dispute, oversight, or genuine financial difficulty.
+Service charges are usually billed by the managing agent in instalments through the year (most often quarterly or half-yearly), and arrears can accumulate quickly through dispute, oversight or genuine financial difficulty.
 Freeholders may refuse to issue the management pack while arrears are outstanding.
 Buyers' solicitors will ask for written confirmation of the balance, and an outstanding amount becomes a negotiation point at best, a withdrawal trigger at worst.

 How to prevent it

 Settle all arrears before you market the property.
 Obtain a written zero-balance statement from the managing agent or freeholder to include in the contract pack.
-If you genuinely dispute a charge, resolve the dispute through Section 27A application (First-tier Tribunal) before listing rather than running it concurrently with the sale.
+If you genuinely dispute a charge, the formal route is a Section 27A application (First-tier Tribunal Property Chamber in England, Residential Property Tribunal in Wales).
+Resolving (or at least starting) the dispute before you list is usually better than running it concurrently with a sale; speak to a solicitor about the right route for your circumstances.

 Lease Length Problems